TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Modules
 ^^^^^^^

 Modules are the actual executable code in the pipeline.
-A module is file that defines a ``main()`` function, which serves as the main entry point for the program.
+A module is a file that defines a ``main()`` function, which serves as the main entry point for the program.
 Modules must be free of side effects, in particular they don't read from or write to disk.
-This will be enforced by `jtertor` by calling the module function in a `sandbox <http://stackoverflow.com/questions/2126174/what-is-sandboxing>`_.
+This will be enforced by `jterator` by calling the module function in a `sandbox <http://stackoverflow.com/questions/2126174/what-is-sandboxing>`_.
 Special modules are available for storing data generated within a pipeline, such as segmentation results and features extracted for the segmented objects.

 Python `modules <https://docs.python.org/2/tutorial/modules.html>`_ encapsulate code and provide a separate scope and namespace.
 Conceptually they are classes with attributes (constants) and static methods (functions).
 For compatibility we use a similar implementation for non-Python languages to provide the user a similar interface across different languages (Matlab, R, ...).

 To this end, each *module* must define a ``VERSION`` constant and a ``main()`` function.
 The `main` function serves as the main entry point and will be called by `jterator` when executed as part of a pipeline.
 You can add additional "private" functions/methods to the module.
 Note, however, that code, which is intended for reuse across modules, should be rather imported from a separate library, such as `jtlibrary <https://github.com/TissueMAPS/JtLibrary>`_ or any other installable package.

 Shown here are minimalistic examples of modules in different languages.
-They don't do much, execpt returning one of the input arguments.
+They don't do much, except returning one of the input arguments.

 .. _jterator-module-python-example: